 The news came through Thursday morning about the sad demise of Children’s Food Trust; an incredibly important charity that started out as a government quango supporting schools to teach cookery, then in 2010 turned into charity status and started to get all children eating well.
 A cut in funding means the charity is no more.

 I’ve worked in the food education sector for nearly 9 years.
-The majority of that time teaching cookery in schools in the form of one off workshops and after school clubs.
-Unfortunately it was these cuts, so prevalent in many sectors, that saw me lose my funding a couple of years ago meaning my work in the public sector was no longer viable.
+The majority of that time teaching cookery in schools in the form of one-off workshops and after-school clubs.
+Unfortunately, it was these cuts, so prevalent in many sectors, that saw me lose my funding a couple of years ago meaning my work in the public sector was no longer viable.
 This meant I was not surprised when I read the sad news.
 I used Children’s Food Trust funding to offer cookery classes free to kids from disadvantaged/vulnerable backgrounds.

 You could argue that we shouldn’t need charities to teach kids to cook, but we do.
-There is a huge concern about kids and their ever expanding waistlines.
+There is a huge concern about kids and their ever-expanding waistlines.
 Parents told me they couldn’t cook and didn’t know how or want to teach it.
-I also remember when I started my after-school classes coming some parents complained and couldn’t understand why I was teaching their child to make bread when you could buy a loaf for 50p.
+I also remember when I started my after-school classes some parents complained and couldn’t understand why I was teaching their child to make bread when you could buy a loaf for 50p.
 A surprising amount of my pupils had never even eaten rice before or recognised what I believed to be common fruit or veg.
-This is why we need make sure that no child misses out on a decent food education.
+This is why we need to make sure that no child misses out on decent food education.

 Kids cookery is more than baking

 When I taught cookery to kids I always made sure we did a broad range of recipes making sure I introduced new flavours, ingredients, methods, cuisines and not relying on often not-so-healthy baking like so many kids cookery classes do.
-Yes baking is nearly always a winner with kids (& adults) but offer them a rainbow of choice and they may surprise you.
+Yes, baking is nearly always a winner with kids (& adults) but offer them a rainbow of choice and they may surprise you.
 I remember one of my pupils leaving at the end of Y6 telling me her favourite recipe that she’d made in all the years I taught her was a Thai noodle salad and that she still made it at home.
-Before that lesson she’d never eaten Thai food.
+Before that lesson, she’d never eaten Thai food.

 During London 2012 we tried dishes from each continent of the world and even made Olympic flame cakes.
 My favourite term as when we did Roald Dahl inspired recipes. wormy spaghetti, peach milkshake.